Duo Unix - Two-Factor Authentication for SSH (login_duo)

 Optional |

 Either "yes" or "no".
 Default is "no".
-If "yes", Duo Unix will automatically send a push login request to the user's phone, falling back on a phone call if push is unavailable.
-Note that this effectively disables passcode authentication.
 If "no", the user will be prompted to choose an authentication method.
+If "yes", Duo Unix will automatically send a push login request to the user's phone, falling back to a phone call if push is unavailable.
+Note that this effectively disables SMS, hardware token, or Duo Mobile passcode authentication as there is no opportunity for the user to enter a passcode.
+If you enable autopush and a user has not enrolled a device capable of automatic push or phone call, or if the effective policy prevents use of Duo Push or phone call authentication, the login attempt will fail with an error.
 When configured with |

 ||||||||